sr4saurabh/hotelapp/README.md

 # hotelapp
-an automated hotel webapp made by using MEAN
+an automated hotel webapp made by using MongoDB + Express + Node.js!